|

 when a customer clicks on a channel, that's when the channel's content

 is sent for viewing.
-Each IPTV program has an IP address, and the
+Each IPTV program can have an IP address, and the

 subscriber`s IPTV set-top box, or related device, finds it.
 IPTV